okonek/tidal-cli-client/README.md

 You can now use Tidal on linux.
 With your loved CLI. &lt;3

+Available also as download from npm: https://www.npmjs.com/package/tidal-cli-client

+You can also install it from AUR: https://aur.archlinux.org/packages/tidal-cli-client/

 ## Important dependencies
 You must have MPV and W3M installed.
 On some systems you'll also need to check, if you have got w3m-img, because it is not always installed directly with w3m.